It’s never too late to travel around the world!

 Probably, you already traveled before your retirement age.
 Maybe you visited some areas in your own country and took a few vacations abroad.

-You always wanted to visit more countries, but your job, children, the financial situation did not allow you to travel more.
+You always wanted to visit more countries but were not able to do it because of your job, children, and finances.
 Looking at the world map, you thought: when will I finally go to these places?

 Please do not delay any longer!